DataKit Log Processing Overview

-This article is used to introduce how DataKit handles logs.
-In another document, we introduced how DataKit collects logs.
-These two documents can be seen together, hoping that everyone has a more comprehensive understanding of the whole log processing.
+This document introduces how DataKit processes logs.
+In another document, we explained how DataKit collects logs.
+These two documents should be read together to gain a comprehensive understanding of the entire log processing pipeline.

-- Why the configuration of log collection is so complicated
+- Why is the configuration for log collection so complex?

-In the process of log collection, DataKit has two types of collection methods: active and passive:
+During the log collection process, DataKit has two main types of collection methods:

 -